Convert RTF to Textile

 Actual: Error "Invalid credentials"

-Output Textile file (issue.textile):
+Output Textile file (bug_report.textile):

 h1.
-Bug Report: Login Fails
+Bug Report: Login Failure with Special Characters

 h2.
 Description